Nazeim/docs.wavesplatform/docs/en/waves-node/readme.md

 ### Upgrade Your Node

-To upgrade your node, follow the steps described in [Upgrading Waves Node](/en/waves-node/upgrading) article.
+To upgrade your node, follow the steps described in [Upgrade Waves Node](/en/waves-node/upgrading) article.

 ### Dealing With Forks